Make it happen

 6. Apply for a Seller’s Permit

 You'll need to register with the state and federal government and comply with all regulations related to corporate, payroll, income and sales taxes.
 Contact the state Franchise Tax Board and the federal Internal Revenue Service for their requirements.
-If you sell a product, the California Board of Equalization will help you determine whether you need a Seller’s Permit.
+If you sell a product, the California Department of Tax & Fee Administration will help you determine whether you need a Seller’s Permit.

 We know that starting a business is overwhelming.
 Check out these organizations that can assist you with training, networking and other resources to help get you on your way to starting and managing a successful business.